- About Us

 Since producing the first Global Peace Index in 2007, IEP has begun to develop a number of national or country-specific peace indices.

 In April 2011 IEP released its first national peace index; the inaugural United States Peace Index (USPI).
 The USPI is the first in a series of national peace indices that will further our understanding of what types of environments are associated with peace and help to identify the positive economic impacts of increased levels of peacefulness at a regional rather than national level.
+In April 2013, IEP launched the United Kingdom Peace Index (UKPI) that explores the fabric of peace across the UK.

 IEP also leads numerous other research and academic initiatives that will further advance society’s understanding of peace and its economic impact.